xorxyz/www/content/docs/snake-cipher.md

 2. Set aside the value of bits 1 and 4
 4. Apply a bitwise right shift (Move 0 into 1, 1 into 2, 2 into 3, and 3 into 4)
 5. `XOR` together the two bits you set aside and assign the result to bit 0
-6. Save the result as the first part of the key
+6. Save the resulting 5-bit value.
+This is the first part of the key
-7. Reuse the first part as the next seed
+7. Reuse the first part of the key as the new seed value
-8. Repeat this 4 more times
+8. Repeat this 4 more times to end up with 5 parts
-9. Use the last part of the key as the seed for the next run
+9. The fifth part of the key (the last part) becomes the new seed value the next time you use the generator
-10. Log the name of the user after each run for audit purposes
+10. In debug mode, log the name of the user after each run

 ### Encryption